snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 The kids didn't want to cover them up, so I came up with three ways to *try* and tie the room together.

-**1. Sunset color palette.** I chose colors that (1) my kid liked, (2) looked good with the other rooms in the house, and (3) felt like a *sunset* between mountains.
+**Step 1.
+Sunset color palette.** I picked colors that felt like a *sunset* between mountains. :sunrise_over_mountains:

 ![Organization](../assets/img/acoustic-mountains4.jpg){: .mx-auto.d-block :}

-**2. Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I matched paint swatches to [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) options from [Fabric Corner in Arlington](https://www.fabriccornerinc.com/).
+**Step 2.
+Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I matched paint swatches to [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) options from [Fabric Corner in Arlington](https://www.fabriccornerinc.com/).
 I cut the fabric into mountain shapes, [edge-sealed](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) to prevent fraying, and attached with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin:

 ![Organization](../assets/img/acoustic-mountains3.jpg){: .mx-auto.d-block :}
 *Thoughts?
 I might change this up...*	:thinking:

-**3. Glow-in-the-dark stars.** I added [stars](https://www.amazon.com/dp/B08GJMDXL9) around the whole room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:
+**Step 3.
+Glow-in-the-dark stars.** I added [stars](https://www.amazon.com/dp/B08GJMDXL9) around the whole room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:

 ![Organization](../assets/img/acoustic-mountains2.gif){: .mx-auto.d-block :}
 *The sun is on the ceiling light with the planets ordered around it.* :sun_with_face: :ringed_planet: :stars: